Customizing queries#

 This format is required so that RTK Query can infer the return types for your responses.

-property.
+At its core, a baseQuery function only needs to have the minimum return value to be valid; an object with a data or error property.
 It is up to the user to determine how they wish to use the provided arguments, and how requests are handled within the function itself.

-specifically, the return type is as follows:
+For fetchBaseQuery specifically, the return type is as follows:

 - Expected success result format with fetchBaseQuery